Welcome to Aspire Vision Care | Eye Doctors, Eye Care, Eyewear in Round Rock, Texas

 Remember to blink regularly and take breaks often when on a computer, cell phone or when watching television.
 During times of the year when there is less humidity, a humidifier might be helpful to provide more moisture in the air.

-Dr. Guenthner, OD, FCOVD provides free virtual workshops to discuss how vision problems can impact reading, learning, and even the ability to pay attention.
+Dr. Guenthner, OD, FCOVD provides free workshops to discuss how vision problems can impact reading, learning, and even the ability to pay attention.
 Open to everyone including parents, teachers and educators, and other professionals.